 3.2 All Eligible Clubs shall be invited to participate in the MMT and by accepting such invitation and commencing a match in the MMT shall agree to be bound by these regulations.

 3.3 If a team fails to honour four or more fixtures then the Organiser may in his absolute discretion exclude that team from the competition for the remainder of 2016/17 season.
 In the case of a team being excluded or withdrawing from the MMT all its results shall be expunged.

 - ELIGIBILTY OF PLAYERS

 5.1 The MMT will be divided into Six Divisions comprising teams from the Eligible Clubs.

-5.2 Each team in each Division will play each other team in that Division twice, once at home and once away to establish the position of each team in that Division (league matches).
+5.2 Each team in the top five Division will play each other team in that Division twice, once at home and once away to establish the position of each team in that Division (league matches).

 5.3 Six merit table points (Points) shall be awarded for a win, four Points for a draw and two Points for a loss.

 5.4 A further point shall be awarded to any team that scores 25 points or more or that loses its game by 10 points or less.

 5.5 In the event of any team failing to fulfil a league match, other than for a postponement due to the pitch being unplayable, adverse weather conditions or other reason acceptable to the Organiser it shall forfeit the match.
 The non-offending team shall be deemed to have won the match 25:0 and shall be awarded seven Points.
 The offending team shall be deducted two Points.

-If a team refuses to play on the grounds that the oppositions has less than fifteen players (and the opposition has twelve or more players) available at the scheduled kick off time and/or cannot contest the scrum than the team that refuses to play shall be deemed to have forfieted the game.
+If a team refuses to play on the grounds that the oppositions has less than fifteen players (and the opposition has twelve or more players) available at the scheduled kick off time and/or cannot contest the scrum than the team that refuses to play shall be deemed to have forfeited the game.